 Such events included the opening of the Club’s memorial garden with the Bishop of Leicester, Martyn Snow, while the Lord Lieutenant and High Sheriff of Leicester hosted a chosen charity, Healing Little Hearts, at the venue.

 Pic caption: The South African Women’s Cricket Team pictured outside of the Morningside Marquee at Leicestershire County Cricket Club’s Grace Road Ground, before their match against England.

 The 2022 partnership will be part of a dual naming rights agreement for Morningside, which will continue as sponsor of the Morningside Medical Centre, the Club’s on-site treatment facility.

 Morningside has sponsored the medical centre since 2016.
 It provides an open-plan treatment space and an adjoining trauma room for players, featuring state-of-the-art match preparation and rehabilitation support, while also doubling as a crowd medical facility for use by St John’s Ambulance during match days.

 Hundreds of junior cricketers aged between 10 and 18 will also continue be invited to the Morningside Medical Centre to receive further education on sports science and medicine.

-Dr Nik Kotecha OBE DL, Chairman of Morningside Pharmaceuticals, said: “We’re delighted to be able to enhance our partnership with Leicestershire County Cricket Club by sponsoring the Morningside Marquee, which will provide a valuable space for local good causes to showcase their work and fundraise.
+Dr Nik Kotecha OBE DL, former Chairman of Morningside Pharmaceuticals, said: “We’re delighted to be able to enhance our partnership with Leicestershire County Cricket Club by sponsoring the Morningside Marquee, which will provide a valuable space for local good causes to showcase their work and fundraise.

 “At Morningside, we’re keen to support community projects which promote the benefits of healthy living, sport and team work, as well as giving back to the communities they serve.
 The cricket club is doing some great work to promote all of these endeavours, which is why we have decided to grow our partnership with the club this year.”